Focus and Scope

 The Thematic Rubrics and the Focus of the Journal

-ICONI is Russian academic journal of a humanitarian profile.
+IKONI / ICONI is a Russian academic journal of a humanitarian profile.
 Its title “Iskusstvo.
 Kultura.
 Obrazovanie.
 Nauchnye issledovaniya” [“Art.
 Culture.
 Education.
 Scholarly Research”] reflects the direction of its content and its primary goal – publication of interdisciplinary research in the field of humanities.
 The priorities in forming the content are the theory and practice of the interaction of arts, information about educational activities, the dissemination of results of research by Russian scholars’ works in a broad geographical and international space.

 The strategy of integrating academic knowledge disseminated by scholars from different countries, including art criticism research, into a wide cultural context is perceived by us to be of primary importance.